Peer Review Process

 Unpublished materials disclosed in a submitted manuscript must not be used in an Editor’s own research without the explicit written consent of the author(s).

 The handling Editor-in-Chief of the journal is responsible for deciding which of the submitted articles should be published.
 The Editor-in-Chief may be guided by the policies of the journal’s Editorial Board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
 The Editor-in-Chief may confer with other editors or reviewers in making this decision.

 Contribution to editorial decisions

-Peer review assists the Editor-in-Chief in making editorial decisions and, through the editorial communication with the author, may also assist the author in improving the manuscript.
+Peer review assists the Editors in making editorial decisions and, through the editorial communication with the author, may also assist the author in improving the manuscript.

 Standards of objectivity

 Personal criticism of the author is inacceptable.